Getting over divorce pain?

 - What new challenges can you overcome personally, professionally, or physically?

 Although you may feel like you've lost your most significant friend, it's important not to go through this alone.
 Many find it a comfort to share their thoughts, feelings, and time with supportive family and friends, or with a mental health professional.
-If you're a Columbia student, you can make an appointment with a counselor at Counseling and Psychological Services (CPS) by calling x4-2878.
+If you're a Columbia student, you can make an appointment with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Non-students can also seek out individual counseling or can consider joining a support group for people dealing with divorce, loss, or grief.
 Mental Health America maintains a website with listings of support groups, individual providers, and other resources for people coping with a difficult time in their lives.

 It's hard to offer a guess as to when you might start to feel better, whether it's when the divorce becomes official or sometime before or after that.
 But allowing yourself to feel how you're feeling and to fall apart a little bit may be an essential part of recovering your sleep and study habits, and emerging back into your life in a new way.
 You cannot rush the grieving process.
 Many people report that after letting themselves come undone they are able to put themselves back together stronger than before.
 The path of healing may seem like an impossible uphill journey, but all mountains are climbed one step at a time.
 Perhaps asking your questions and reading this post are your first brave steps.